Some five-ish years ago, you didn’t know what Drift was.

 - setting up a content promotion and optimization plan.

-We work with only a select number of SaaS clients per month – just so we’re able to focus on content quality and drive real results.
+We work with only a select number of clients per month – just so we’re able to focus on quality and drive desired results.